Purpose Beyond Profits Takes on New Meaning as the Role of Business in Society Evolves

 - 70% of workers think companies will operate more sustainably post-COVID

-One of the prominent voices surrounding is the multinational professional services company Accenture, who in October launched the campaign Let There Be Change focused on this very notion.
-“As we think about the opportunity we have today to rebuild economies, industries, and to re-imagine companies, having a strong moral compass, so that we rebuild for the benefit of all, is absolutely vital at this time.”
+One of the prominent voices surrounding is the multinational professional services company Accenture, which in October launched the campaign Let There Be Change focused on this very notion.
+“As we think about the opportunity we have today to rebuild economies, industries, and to re-imagine companies, having a strong moral compass so that we rebuild for the benefit of all, is absolutely vital at this time.”
 CEO Julie Sweet went on to say, “We did a study [in September], and seventy percent of workers think that their companies will operate more sustainably and think about society more than they did pre-Covid.
 Even pre-COVID, about sixty percent of consumers cared about what their favorite brands said, what they stood for.”

 Salesforce State of the Connected Customer Research Report